Is There a Dimmer Outlook Ahead for Tesla Inc. (TSLA)?

 Sponsored

-The average price from analysts is $652.40, which is $2.79 above the current price.
+The average price from analysts is $649.90, which is -$42.75 below the current price.
 TSLA currently public float of 770.38M and currently shorts hold a 5.81% ratio of that float.
-Today, the average trading volume of TSLA was 35.80M shares.
+Today, the average trading volume of TSLA was 35.60M shares.

 TSLA’s Market Performance

-TSLA stocks went down by -5.52% for the week, with a monthly drop of -9.31% and a quarterly performance of -4.22%, while its annual performance rate touched 485.72%.
-The volatility ratio for the week stands at 5.39% while the volatility levels for the past 30 days are set at 7.19% for Tesla Inc..
-The simple moving average for the period of the last 20 days is -6.60% for TSLA stocks with a simple moving average of 21.53% for the last 200 days.
+TSLA stocks went up by 3.34% for the week, with a monthly jump of 1.31% and a quarterly performance of -4.75%, while its annual performance rate touched 587.09%.
+The volatility ratio for the week stands at 5.69% while the volatility levels for the past 30 days are set at 7.01% for Tesla Inc..
+The simple moving average for the period of the last 20 days is 1.43% for TSLA stocks with a simple moving average of 27.78% for the last 200 days.

 Analysts’ Opinion of TSLA